LACIS/HISTORY/INTL ST 242 — MODERN LATIN AMERICA

 Continuation of advanced conversation and composition; cultural background of Quechua-speaking peoples through reading of myths, legends, folktales; problems in dialectology.

-LACIS/ILS 367 — MIGRATION AND THE MIGRANT EXPERIENCE IN THE AMERICAS
+LACIS/ILS 367 — THE LITERATURE OF MIGRATION AND THE MIGRANT EXPERIENCE IN THE AMERICAS

 3 credits.

-Explores how the understanding of migration to the Americas has been shaped over time and across cultures.
-Engaging art and literature, and employing historical and psychoanalytic approaches, the course critically analyzes the migrant experiences.
-Topics include: the relationships between literature, art, and migration; the role of migrants in constructing America; and the role of art and literature in the empowerment of marginalized groups.
+Explores literature to understand representations and experiences of migration within the United States, and in the Americas more broadly, over time and across cultures.
+Focusing on literature and employing historical and psychoanalytic interpretive approaches, critically analyze artistic and literary representations of the migrant experience.
+Topics include: the relationships between literature, art, and migration; the role of migrants in constructing the United States; the role of art and literature in the empowerment of marginalized groups.
+Analyze literary texts in their contexts using tools of literary analysis and express ideas about literary texts and art from a critical perspective.

 LACIS/ANTHRO 376 — FIRST SEMESTER YUCATEC MAYA